rogeriofalcone/openerp-1/doc/commandline.rst

    separate server for static files, you need to disable the web client's handling of them.

+.. _commandline-logging-configuration:

 Logging options
 ---------------

-These options are specific to the configuration of the :ref:`logging subsystem <logging>`.
+These options are specific to the configuration of the :doc:`logging subsystem <logging>`.

 .. option:: -q, --quiet